bgigous/flask-webdev/content/s06_page_templates_jinja_and_you/s06_p03_control_structures.md

 #### `extends` and `block`

 You a Java(Script) coder?
 'Cause the `extends` keyword makes a comeback in Jinja (if you can call it that).
-You're darn tootin': *inheritance* in templates!
-Using `block` structures, you can define and then *extend* or even override *blocks* of template code.
+You're darn tootin': **inheritance** in templates!
+Using `block` structures, you can define and then **extend** or even override *blocks* of template code.

-If you make a "base" template called `base.html`, you can "reserve" blocks of code to hold certain content in certain places that can be inherited later.s
+If you make a "base" template called `base.html`, you can "reserve" blocks of code to hold certain content in certain places that can be inherited later.

 ```html
 <html>